 The PILP and strategic litigation

 The PILP works on a variety of issues in different ways; from supporting a case by writing an amicus curiae, to instigating strategic litigation.
-The NJCM has been co-claimant in several of our procedures, and Jelle Klaas, Legal director of the NJCM, has often acted as part of the legal team.
+The NJCM has been co-claimant in several of our procedures, and Jelle Klaas, litigation director of the NJCM and Merel Hendrickx, in-house lawyer, have often acted as part of the legal team.
 In almost all files, members of the NJCM or NJCM working groups play an important part.
 For example, they help to write legal documents, conduct legal research, or support a specific file in a specialized way.